-There’s a way to test drive providers at oDesk with little risk.
+There’s a way to test drive providers at Upwork with little risk.
 A way to answer the important questions and ease the worries that come with any new hire.
 And it can be key when filling a longterm position.

 The idea is simple.
 Post your Job and expectations normally, but when you find providers that have the qualifications necessary, hire them with limited hours and assign a portion of a project (or a smaller but similar project).
 You can create a small project and test several providers.
 The cost is minimal, as little as a single hour’s time for each provider.

-The commitment is limited, but the experience of working remotely and using the oDesk tools with a particular provider can be invaluable.
+The commitment is limited, but the experience of working remotely and using the Upwork tools with a particular provider can be invaluable.
 If evaluating provider profiles, work samples and cover letters is the gold standard, test driving would be the platinum standard.
 You get to see how one (or multiple) providers actually performs with a task you set.
 And you get to find out how you perform as a team.

 As a manager or business owner, you know that jobs evolve– the goal posts change, deadlines and scope get modified, new ideas pop up and new concerns need to be addressed.
 Test driving allows you to do an initial shake-out and tighten your focus before you decide on the right approach.
 It may be that the job requires a different mix of talent than you originally thought.
 Perhaps your deadline or budget was too optimistic.
 Test driving is a way to clarify things.